github/docs/data/reusables/desktop/select-fork-behavior.md

-1. Click **Fork behavior**.
+1. Click **Fork behavior**, then select how you want to use the fork.
-2. If you want the fork to make pull requests to the original upstream repository, select **To contribute to the parent repository**.

   {% mac %}